aws-samples/aws-hpc-tutorials/content/04-serverless/04-slurm-lambda.md

 +++
-title = "c.
+title = "d.
 Create Lambda Function for Slurm execution" date = 2019-09-18T10:46:30-04:00 weight = 150
 tags = ["tutorial", "serverless", "ParallelCluster", "Lambda", "Slurm"]
 +++

 AWS Lambda allows you to run your code without provisioning or managing servers.
 Lambda is used, in this solution, to execute the Slurm commands in the Head node.
 The Lambda function uses AWS Systems Manager (SSM) to execute the scheduler commands without logging into the head node.
 This further enhances the security of the cluster as you can avoid port exposure as well.

 In this section, we will create the the AWS Lambda function from the AWS Console

 1. Open the AWS Management Console and go to Services -> Lambda.

 2. Choose **Create a function**

 3. For **Function name**, enter **slurmAPI**

 4. For **Runtime**, enter **Python 3.8**

 5. Choose **Create function** to create it.

 ![Lambda Create Function](/images/serverless/lambda-create-fn2.png)